SwallowGenomics/BarnSwallow/Plots and figures/FIGURE1/README.md

-## FIGURE1
+## FIGURE2

-This folder contains the R scripts and example files for Figure 1 panels b and c
+This folder contains the R scripts and example files for Figure 2 panels B and C